 The cherries are later sun-dried and packed in jute bags for transporting them to Bengaluru, where they are graded, sorted and processed under the BRT Soliga Coffee Project.
 The coffee is then packaged and branded as Adavi coffee and sold through retail outlets in the state.

-Karnataka is the biggest coffee producer in India, where coffee production stood at 2,99,300 million tonnes during 2019–20.
+Karnataka is the biggest coffee producer in India, where coffee production stood at 2,99,300 metric tonnes during 2019–20.

 ATREE is now trying to take the organic Soliga coffee to the overseas markets.
 So it is working to secure Rainforest Alliance Certification, which implies that the product was produced using methods that support sustainability.
 “This certification will give them an opportunity to tap a much wider market,” says Setty.